Technology

 • Students in K-6 have access to touch screen laptops during the school day for various lessons and learning activities.

-• All Middle and Upper School students utilize Surface Pro tablet computers with touch-screen, stylus, and keyboard capability.
-Beginning in the 7th grade, students are responsible for taken the tablets home each day to complete homework, participate in online discussions, view videos from classroom lessons, and communicate with instructors if needed.
+• All Middle and Upper School students utilize Lenovo laptops with touch-screen, stylus, and keyboard capability.
+Beginning in the 7th grade, students are responsible for taking the tablets home each day to complete homework, participate in online discussions, view videos from classroom lessons, and communicate with instructors if needed.

 Microsoft School